liamli99/React/Tutorial.md

 const UseReducerExample = () => {
   // const [value, setValue] = useState('');
   // const [people, setPeople] = useState([]);
-  const [state, dispatch] = useReducer(peopleReducer, { value: '', people: [] });
+  // 'state' is an object which has 2 properties: value and people.
+Each property is a state variable! const [state, dispatch] = useReducer(peopleReducer, { value: '', people: [] });

   const addItem = () => {